jakelangham/kestrel/docs/source/settings_and_parameters/topog.rst

         :code:`Function`

-            Use a parameterized analytic function defining a surface.
+            Use a parameterised analytic function defining a surface.

-The following statment is **conditionally required** when :code:`Type = DEM` or :code:`Type = Raster`:
+The following statement is **conditionally required** when :code:`Type = DEM` or :code:`Type = Raster`:

     :code:`raster file`